mines-erds/course-overviews/Syllabus.md

-# GEOL 5XX Earth Resource Data Science I: Fundamentals
+# Syllabus for GEOL 5XX Earth Resource Data Science I: Fundamentals

 ## Description
 A hands-on course intended to introduce basic concepts and give working examples of python code that can be used in daily geoscience workflows.